Truth Martini: Ring of Honor (2010–2016)

 A self-professed Life Intervention Expert, Truth Martini and his House of Truth stormed onto the scene of Ring of Honor in 2009.
-Martini debuted at Violent Tendencies as a heel, managing the team of Josh Raymond and Christin Able in a loss against Kevin Steen and El Generico.
+Martini debuted at Violent Tendencies as a heel, managing the team of Josh Raymond and Christian Abel in a loss against Kevin Steen and El Generico.
 His first singles client, Roderick Strong, had previously struggled with achieving his ultimate goal of winning the ROH World Championship, but finally won the title with Martini's help at 2010's Glory By Honor IX.
 That same year, Strong was joined in The House of Truth by Michael Elgin, and in April 2012, Martini enlisted the services of Rhino as the hired muscle of the stable; however, in late 2012 both Michael Elgin and Roderick Strong quit The House of Truth.

 In 2013 Martini became the manager of Matt Taven.

 At Supercard of Honor VIII on April 4, 2014, Truth Martini helped Jay Lethal win the ROH Television Championship and became Lethal's manager.
 Lethal would retain his championship against numerous acclaimed opponents for over a year before proclaiming himself "THE Ring of Honor Champion" as well as "the only champion that matters in ROH", even above the ROH World Championship held by Jay Briscoe.
 This resulted in matchmaker Nigel McGuinness booking Lethal and Briscoe in a winner-take-all "Battle of the Belts" at Best in the World 2015 with both championships on the line.
 With Martini's backing, Lethal defeated Briscoe after two Lethal Injections to retain the Television Championship and win the World Championship.

 On January 4, 2016, Martini made his New Japan Pro-Wrestling (NJPW) debut, when he managed Lethal at Wrestle Kingdom 10 in Tokyo Dome.
 The following month, Martini returned to Japan to take part in the NJPW and ROH co-produced Honor Rising: Japan 2016 event, during which he and Lethal joined the Los Ingobernables de Japón stable.

 After months of inactivity after undergoing neck surgery, on September 17, 2016, Dave Meltzer reported via Twitter that Martini had left ROH.